 The obvious answer if you aren’t saving enough is to save more.
 But that may seem a bit daunting if you are already trying to balance competing priorities.
 Review your spending plan and see if you can make any adjustments to increase your 401(k) contribution rate.
 Then, avoid falling victim to those good intentions to save more tomorrow by making a commitment to automate future increases.
 Contribution rate escalator features in 401(k) plans allow you to automatically bump up your savings over time.
-A calculator will help you see how much these small changes can impact your retirement outlook.
+An online calculator will help you see how much these small changes can impact your retirement outlook.

 Fees and related expenses should always be on your radar.
 While your 401(k) account balance at the time you retire will determine how much income you ultimately will receive, the fees and expenses in your plan will gradually work to reduce your potential growth.

 For 401(k)s, fees and expenses generally fall into three categories as defined by the U.S. Department of Labor: plan administration fees, investment fees, and individual service fees.